 A piece of scrap wood was cut to size on my table saw.
 I then prepared the router table and the system of fences.
-It actually worked very well, but it was only set for a shallow, first pass, to route the recess for the future processing.
+It actually worked very well, but it was only set for a shallow, first pass, to route the recess for future processing.

-It looked quite nice at that stage, but I decided to round off all the edges with my round over bit.
+It looked quite nice at that stage, but I decided to round off all the edges with my round-over bit.

 It looked rudely before sanding, quite bad and I had second thoughts… But after sanding it got a new shape so I prepared my heat gun for a semi SSB (shou-sugi-ban) burning process.
 I’m still using the tools I have and I realize that this is not a proper SSB.
 Anyway, once the wood was burnt, which took a while, I applied the wax straight away to the warm wood.
-I then used my heat gun to melt down what was left on the surface, and repeated these actions a couple of times.
-This process is very satisfying as you deal with some kind of heat, gorgeous smell and you know that the task won’t take longer than a few minutes to complete.
-I’m not saying that the smells of lacquer is not nice, but this job is better 🙂
+I then used my heat gun to melt down what was left on the surface and repeated these actions a couple of times.
+This process is very satisfying as you deal with some kind of heat and gorgeous smell and you know that the task won’t take longer than a few minutes to complete.
+I’m not saying that the smell of lacquer is not nice, but this job is better 🙂

 This project is built of a single piece of scrap wood, it didn’t take long from start to finish, there is no joinery involved and it smells so good!